-- 1. Advance the Project to a Pre-Feasibility level. - 2.
-Initiate formal discussions with the relevant Mexican government agencies to investigate the feasibility of the proposed TMF solution outlined in this study. - 3.
-Initiate formal discussions with the relevant Mexican government agencies to investigate a reliable power supply for the power consumption levels outlined in this study.

-- 4. Strengthen Company involvement with local communities and initiate conversation with the relevant stakeholders regarding the extension and considerations of the project.
-Particularly relevant is the community engagement respect the project's water and land uses. - 5.
-Initiate environmental and social baseline studies.
+- 1 Advance the Project to a Pre-Feasibility level. - 2 Initiate formal discussions with the relevant Mexican government agencies to investigate the feasibility of the proposed TMF solution outlined in this study. - 3 In the next study phase, evaluate alternative options to TMF construction including dry stacking.
+The cost of this trade-off study is included in the Pre-Feasibility study cost. - 4 Initiate formal discussions with the relevant Mexican government agencies to investigate a reliable power supply for the power consumption levels outlined in this study. - 5 Strengthen Company involvement with local communities and initiate conversation with the relevant stakeholders regarding the extension and considerations of the project.
+Particularly relevant is the community engagement with respect to the project's water and land uses. - 6 Initiate environmental and social baseline studies.
 On the environmental side, include the potential for contamination by arsenic from waste dumps and stockpiles from the earliest evaluation stages.
-See Table ES.4 for cost estimate. - 6.
-In the next mine planning exercise, investigate options to deplete West Hill pit earlier to provide an opportunity for backfilling the pit with tailings or waste material.
-For costing purposes, it is included in the PFS. - 7.
-Initiate a program investigating the geo-metallurgical variability across the deposits to develop a geo-metallurgical map and appropriate geo-metallurgical domains.
-See Table ES.4 for cost estimate. - 8.
-Investigate options to improve precious metals recovery, especially gold in West Hill sulphides.
-See Table ES.4 for cost estimate. - 9.
-Undertake a trade-off study on the use of high pressure grinding rolls (HPGR).
-See Table ES.4 for cost estimate. - 10.
-Carry out concentrate roaster testwork and associated preliminary design studies.
-See Table ES.4 for cost estimate - 11.
-With respect to pit wall planning: - a.
-Undertake a geotechnical drilling program using orientated, NQ3 or HQ3 diamond drill core. - b.
-Develop a geotechnical and structural model at pit scale to help with the modelling of the pit wall stability. - c.
-Conduct a hydrogeological study to assess the presence, nature, and depth of the water table, and how this may be affected by mining. - d.
-Undertake an assessment of the rock mass strength and carry out a slope stability analysis at bench, inter-ramp and overall scale to assess the slope parameters for each pit.
+See Table 26.1 for cost estimate. - 7 In the next mine planning exercise, investigate options to deplete West Hill pit earlier to provide an opportunity for backfilling the pit with tailings or waste material.
+The cost of this trade-off study is included in the Pre-Feasibility study cost. - 8 Use modern open pit mine planning software to investigate a more optimum way of defining pushbacks based on value and arsenic content.
+The cost of this trade-off study is included in the Pre-Feasibility study cost. - 9 With respect to pit wall planning: - Undertake a geotechnical drilling program using orientated, NQ3 or HQ3 diamond drill core.

+- Develop a geotechnical and structural model at pit scale to help with the modelling of the pit wall stability. - Conduct a hydrogeological study to assess the presence, nature, and depth of the water table, and how this may be affected by mining. - Undertake an assessment of the rock mass strength and carry out a slope stability analysis at bench, inter-ramp and overall scale to assess the slope parameters for each pit. - 10 Initiate a program investigating the geo-metallurgical variability across the deposits to develop a geo-metallurgical map and appropriate geo-metallurgical domains.
+See Table 26.1 for cost estimate. - 11 Investigate options to improve precious metals recovery, especially gold in West Hill sulphides.
+See Table 26.1 for cost estimate. - 12 Undertake a trade-off study on the use of high pressure grinding rolls (HPGR).
+See Table 26.1 for cost estimate. - 13 Carry out concentrate roaster testwork and associated preliminary design studies.
+See Table 26.1.

+Table 1.4Estimated cost of recommendations

-Activity Cost Estimate (C\$m)
+Activity Cost estimate (US\$M)

-Pre-Feasibility study 1.0
+Pre-Feasibility study 1.5

 Additional drilling to upgrade Resources + first Geomechanic studies 2.9

 Environmental and social baseline studies 1.1

 Geo-metallurgical investigations 0.8

 HPGR Testing 0.1

 Concentrate Roasting testwork 0.2